-Virtual reality is set to become big business this year with a number of high-profile VR headsets due for launch, including the Oculus Rift and HTC Vive.
-By far the biggest market for this new VR revolution is going to be in games, but beyond that there are exciting new opportunities in the realm of 3D movies.
+Virtual reality finally started to become big business last year.
+By far the largest market for this VR revolution will be in games, but beyond that there are exciting new opportunities in the realm of 3D movies (opens in new tab).

 01. Sightline: The Chair